Thank you for your interest in Open Access publishing.

 - Priority will be given to research with mandated open access requirements

-- There will be no more than 1 allocation per researcher per year
+- There will be no more than 3 allocation per researcher per year, with preference given to first allocation.

 Applicants should review the fund documentation or the frequently asked questions below before completing the application form.

 Applications may be submitted upon final acceptance by the publisher.
-Applications will be reviewed quarterly and applicants will be informed as soon as possible thereafter.
+Applications will be reviewed monthly and applicants will be informed as soon as possible thereafter.
+It is expected that all applicants will deposit a copy of their articles to the Carleton University repository (CURVE) as well.

 -- Incomplete applications will not be considered. --